emleddin/2020-06-05-py-tutorial/_extras/faq.md

 *Does this work on both CPUs and GPUs?*
 :    Yep.

+*How do I "baby the simulations"?*
+;    FIXME

 *Does MPI for Python exist?*
 :    Boy howdy does it.
 You can read more in the [MPI for Python](M4py)
      documentation.

+*What's this 0.999 nanosecond thing about?*
+:    FIXME

+*If I were going to start doing this full time, what quirks or problem areas should I be aware of?*
+:    FIXME

 ## MDAnalysis